Person sitting on a cozy rug with a small dog

 Where our data comes from

-We collect data from eight hubs around the country where we’re taking animals into our direct care: Atlanta; Houston; Best Friends Animal Sanctuary in Kanab, Utah; Los Angeles; New York; Northwest Arkansas; Polk County, Florida; and Salt Lake City.
+We collect data from six hubs around the country where we’re taking animals into our direct care: New York City; Houston; Best Friends Animal Sanctuary in Kanab, Utah; Los Angeles; Northwest Arkansas; and Salt Lake City.

 Best Friends collects data in real time using Shelterluv, an online shelter management system.
 After it’s collected, the data is then verified by our national operations support team and our business intelligence team.

-This information is used to track the effectiveness of our direct lifesaving efforts, such as foster programs and transports of Best Friends’ animals, and it helps us plan future strategies.
+This information is used to track the effectiveness of our direct lifesaving efforts, such as foster programs and transport of Best Friends’ animals, and it helps us plan future strategies.

 Keep in mind that direct animal intake data seen in this section is only a part of our lifesaving work around the country.
 We’ve also engaged with thousands of shelters and rescue partners to help them save more lives in their own shelters and communities.